This link to apply for Palmer In-School and District/Authority Scholarships will be available only from April 13th to April 26th:

-Only students that apply for scholarships can be considered for Valedictory Scholarships.
+Only students who apply online for scholarships can be considered for In-School Scholarships.

 BC ACHIEVEMENT SCHOLARSHIP